cloudmesh/technologies/chapters/tech/lxc.md

 ### New text

+:o: I propose to improve grammar

 LXC is a userspace interface to put Linux features in.

+:o: sentence is unclear

-As we know, containers could allow us to manage Linux easily than before due to the complexity of creating and managing the Linux system.
+As we know, :o: this is not an experience report

+containers could allow us to manage Linux easily than before due to the complexity of creating and managing the Linux system.
 LXC provide a powerful tool to make the process convenient for developers.
 LXC was